-Iceland's road to the EU
+Iceland's accession negotiations with the EU

 Following Iceland's application for accession to the European Union of July 2009, the European Commission published in February 2010 its Opinion on Iceland's application for membership of the European Union and recommended that negotiations for accession to the European Union should be opened with Iceland.